 Although approaches to practical management works differs at times between organisations the overall aims of both parties remain consistent, and a long term strong working relationship exists.
 Both organisations seek to manage the site for the common goals of promoting safe public access, enhancing wildlife and diversifying habitats and working positively with partners.
-NNDC rangers look after the site at a local level, being wholly responsible for Pretty Corner and carrying out informal site checks in Old Wood, reporting issues back to the Woodland Trust.
-NNDC rangers carry out agreed management works and repairs within Old Wood with the agreement of the WT.
+NNDC rangers manage the site at a local level, being wholly responsible for Pretty Corner and carrying out informal site checks in Old Wood, reporting issues back to the Woodland Trust.
+NNDC rangers carry out agreed management works and repairs within Old Wood as part of an annual Estates Management Contract.